Friends, School and Demons* The three key points of the Persona games, according to Word of God

 Fantasy Gun Control: The hero asks why they have to be armed with things like bows and swords.
 The weapons supplier points out they already carry something that looks like a gun, and it would be a very bad idea to get the two confused.
 Or at least he does in the Let's Play.

-Fate Worse Than Death: Mitsuru's "Execution", which, as revealed in the manga, is supposedly being frozen alive and conscious by her Persona.
+Fate Worse than Death: Mitsuru's "Execution", which, as revealed in the manga, is supposedly being frozen alive and conscious by her Persona.
 The person who describes it as such is Akihiko, who is weak to ice.

 Festival Episode: Has two: The Summer Festival on August and the New Year's Festival on January 1st.

 Fetch Quest: Most of Elizabeth's requests fall under this category.
 She'll usually demand X number of some item found from specific enemies.
 And some of them require you to hunt down the game's Metal Slime.